DataDog/hiring-engineers/answers.md

     _Documentation I referred to get started creating a Custom Agent Check can be found **[here](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7#should-you-write-an-agent-check-or-an-integration)**._

-    1. To get started writing a custom Agent check, create a new directory as a child of conf.d (ex: custom_agent_check.d)
+    1. To get started writing a custom Agent check, lets create a new directory as a child of conf.d (ex: custom_agent_check.d)
-    2. In the newly created directory, create a YAML file (ex: custom_agent_check.yaml)
+    2. In the newly created directory, create a YAML file (ex: custom_agent_check.yaml). make sure to add atleast one sequence (instance).
     3. Change to the datadog agent root and jump into the checks.d directory.
     4. In the checks.d directory, create a check file (ex: custom_agent_check.py) with the following code snippet.
     ```python